VPS

 4 ACCEPT tcp -- anywhere anywhere tcp dpt:ssh

-To remove a rule, enter the chain and the number from the list.
-For example, to delete rule number three from the "INPUT" chain:
+To delete a rule, insert the corresponding chain and the number from the list.
+Let's say, for this iptables tutorial, we want to get rid of rule number three from the "INPUT" chain.
+The command should be:

 sudo iptables -D INPUT 3

-Alternatively, if you only need to filter incoming traffic, you can use Holy VPS Firewall.
-Select your VPS and go to the Firewall section.
+Alternatively, if you only need to filter incoming traffic, you can use Holy's VPS Firewall.
+Select your VPS and navigate to the Firewall section:

 Conclusion